jmuddappa/art-gan-erator/README.md

 ![](https://i.imgur.com/43kusrF.png)

 # Art GAN-erator
 A project developed over three weeks at the Insight Fellowship that makes use of GANs + Style transfer to lower overhead costs of the ideation process for artists.
+My project aims to do so by generating novel images using text and then applying multiple styles to the image to quickly generate ideas.

 ## Features
 - **Attentional GAN** : Implemented an attentional GAN which is capable of paying attention to the relevant words in a given text input and uses it to generate novel images